bucs445fall2025/project-team-7/sprints/ch6_sprint/sprint_notes.md

 ### Requirement Target
 Design mainpage with categories, chat buttons,

-Integrate map display and interaction on the main page.

-Connect map to backend to fetch and display items by location.

 Build main page UI skeleton with placeholder components for “Chat” button.

-Ensure frontend-backend communication works for item data retrieval.

 ### User Stories
 As a user, I want to view dropdown menu when I enter the mainpage.